 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Generally, it works just as well as the brand name drug and usually costs less.
-There are generic drug substitutes available for many brand name drugs.
+Generally, generics work just as well as the brand name drug and usually cost less.
+There are generic drug substitutes available for many brand name drugs